 Each Blockchain node will receive ITI-42 transactions from their local XDS Document Repository Actor as a normal XDS Document Registry Actor would do, before transitioning the transaction into a Blockchain Smartcontract and publishing it into the Blockchain ledger.
-Likewise, the health document query via ITI-18 transactions from local XDS Document Consumer will be interpreted and interact with SmartContract consecutively.
+Likewise, the health document query via ITI-18 transactions from local XDS Document Consumer will be interpreted and interact with Smartcontract consecutively.
 Note that the XDS Document Consumer Actor will still be required to directly issue ITI-43 transaction to the XDS Document Repository Actor hosting the health document to retrieve it.
-The SmartContract will act as a medium for each node to perform the task to add data, read data, and search for data within the Blockchain ledger (as shown in Figure 3) allow the Blockchain technology to effectively integrated into the XDS system.
+The Smartcontract will act as a medium for each node to perform the task to add data, read data, and search for data within the Blockchain ledger (as shown in Figure 3) allow the Blockchain technology to effectively integrated into the XDS system.

 Design Functions of Document Register